fluent-ai/fluent-ai/README.md

-# ToolAi
+# fluentAI

 A lean flowchart based tool for automating interactions with LLMs

 ## Development server

-Run `nx serve toolai` for a dev server.
+Run `nx serve fluentai` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace